About

 Project Objectives

-HORIS will:
+HORIS :

-- Communicate and disseminate project outcomes.
+- Communicates and disseminates project outcomes.

 What will homeowners gain from using the platforms?

-On top of quality assurance and guarantees for the entire renovation process to pick the right measures, professionals and financing tools, the platform will be available in national languages (Italian, Spanish and Portuguese) and be tailored to the market needs.
+On top of quality assurance and guarantees for the entire renovation process to pick the right measures, professionals and financing tools, the platform is available in national languages (Italian, Spanish and Portuguese) and tailored to the market needs.
+For homeowners, the focus of the value proposition is on comfort, wellbeing, health, social, environmental, and economic benefits.

 - Independent and trustworthy information about “what” are the best technical solutions, financing schemes, and legal procedures to mainstream energy renovation for residential homeowners.